Charlie wrote in with an interesting question.

 The value of Amazon Prime really, really depends on your buying habits.
 For some people, I think it’s absolutely worth it.
 For others, it’s not worth it at all.

-It costs $80 per year for these services.
+Amazon Prime currently costs $99 per year for these services.
 I see a few primary ways in which Prime saves money for families.

 First, it enables you to use Amazon to buy individual items for less than $25 without paying for shipping.
 Without Prime, you have to pay for shipping for items under $25, meaning that there’s often a temptation to add unnecessary items up to the $25 threshold or just walk away and pay more for the item elsewhere, like buying a book at a bookstore.
 If you have Prime, you’ll likely find yourself doing all of your gift shopping and small purchases at Amazon rather than buying them at stores.